Ayurvedic Plants Name In Hindi For Your Dosha

-Cardamom is another spice that have its importance in ayurveda,this spice have an intense smell with slightly sweet flavor that can be compare to mint.
+Cardamom is another spice that has its importance in Ayurveda,this spice have an intense smell with a slightly sweet flavor that can be compared to mint.

 Cardamom have antioxidant properties that can help to protect cells from damage, it slows down and prevent inflammation in your body.
 Beside this it is also known to stimulate digestion and helps avoids bloating and stimulate transit.